 - Provide proper ventilation and air conditioning for employees

 - Insulate any surfaces that could be prone to extremes in temperature

 Administrative controls reduce risk by changing work processes and activities to make them more safe.
 Some examples of administrative controls for physical safety hazards include:

 - Handling smaller quantities of dangerous and reactive chemicals

 - Spending less time in areas of exposure

 - Working away from noise when possible

-For more information about identifying workplace hazards, be sure to read the other posts in this series.
+For more information about identifying workplace safety hazards, be sure to read the other posts in this series.
 To learn how SafetyLine can help protect your workforce from the hazards in their environment, contact us here.